Black residents of Elizabeth City, N.C., thought police violence happened in other places. Then it came to their town.

 “It took me an hour and a half just to get to Walgreens to pick up a prescription for my daughter,” said a 68-year-old White woman at the Veterans of Foreign Wars post on the edge of town.
 A banner on the front of the building proclaimed: “We Are America.”

-The woman refused to give her name, saying she feared reprisals for speaking about the volatile subject of the protests.
+The woman declined to give her name, saying she feared reprisals for speaking about the volatile subject of the protests.
 Hearing the conversation, Cheryl, 74, scurried out of the kitchen wearing an apron and smoking a cigarette.

 “None of this is necessary,” she said, also refusing to be fully identified for fear of reprisals.
 Wearing a T-shirt proclaiming “Land of the Free,” Cheryl said an army of out-of-town agitators was stirring things up for their own benefit.

-“I blame the Left.
+“I blame the left.
 I blame anybody who thinks America is bad.
 It’s not,” she said.

 But both women expressed sympathy for Black community members trying to get answers about the shooting.